Alvarado Terrace Historic District

-Alvarado Terrace Historic District is a designated historic district in the Pico-Union district of Los Angeles, California.
+Alvarado Terrace Historic District is a designated historic district in the Pico-Union neighborhood of Los Angeles, California.
 It is located southwest of Downtown Los Angeles, along Alvarado Terrace between Pico Boulevard and Alvarado Street.

 Six homes and a church in the district were designated as Los Angeles Historic-Cultural Monuments in 1971, and the entire district was listed in the National Register of Historic Places in 1984.

 Early history

 The Alvarado Terrace Historic District is within the original Spanish Pueblo of Los Angeles boundaries established in 1781.
 During the late 19th century, the land was owned by Doria Deighton Jones, the widow of a wholesale grocer.
 In 1897, the Los Angeles Golf Club (predecessor of the Los Angeles Country Club) leased the land and built a nine-hole golf course that came to be known as "Windmill Links," due to the use of an old windmill as the clubhouse.

 Jones subdivided the land into residential lots in 1902.
 The lots were sold for $10 each, with the caveat that the buyer was required to build a house costing at least $4,000.
 The area was promoted as a "second Chester Place," referring to the city's most prestigious street in the West Adams district.
 By 1906, the development was full.